 1. Cost of Rail Maintenance

-Well, besides the need for constant maintenance, some tracks are pretty inaccessible as they are located deep inside some remote countrysides.
-This only adds to the maintenance cost, especially when the weather is also unfavorable for such work.
+Besides the need for constant maintenance, some tracks are pretty inaccessible as they are located deep inside some remote countryside.
+This only adds to the maintenance cost, especially when the weather is unfavorable for such work.

 2. Several Non-Profitable Routes